 The process to become a truck dispatcher is one that is honestly confusing as many people don’t know where to start their journey.

 The truck dispatcher career path only requires you to be proficient with your computer skills to plan and dispatch routes to truckers.
 They might also need you to have some interpersonal skills for situations where you’re dealing with customers.

 While they don’t ask for specific educational qualifications such as a bachelor’s degree, it is still a good idea to have at least a high school diploma.
 You could also pick up a few truck dispatching courses from an accredited institution to further boost your viability.

 The biggest requirement of companies when hiring truck dispatchers is their experience level with dispatching trucks.
 The more experience you have, the better your chances of getting hired.
 You can easily gain this experience by doing some freelance truck dispatching work.

 The Average Salary of a Truck Dispatcher

-How much does a truck dispatcher make?
+Truck dispatchers make $52,793 per year on average, or $25.38 per hour, in the United States.
 The average salary for a truck dispatcher in 2023 is anywhere between $46,000 to $60,000 per year or $22 to $29 per hour.
-These truck dispatcher salaries are subject to be higher or lower depending on your individual case.
+The truck dispatcher salaries are subject to be higher or lower depending on your individual case.

 According to labor statistics, the average salary of a truck dispatcher highly depends on their location.
 This is because their location needs to have enough demand for them to even be hired.
 Though regardless of their location they have always made well above the national average.